alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-31-borrowing-from-money-dedicated-as-waqf.md

 lang: en
 category: [fatwas, waqf]
 note: true
-excerpt: "If the reality is as you mentioned, meaning, that you returned the money you took for a good purpose and more, you are not sinful.
+summary: "If the reality is as you mentioned, meaning, that you returned the money you took for a good purpose and more, you are not sinful.
 However, it would have been more precautionary if you had borrowed from elsewhere."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz